Rules

 Game Flow

-Robes and Rivals shifts between two main phases: the production phase and the action phase.
+Robes and Rivals shifts between two main phases: the day phase and the night phase.
 During the production phase, players report to their university play area where they can produce on all tableaus they control in that area.
 During the action phase, players report to one of three action zones.
 After completing the tasks in that action zone, players may interact with each other and may move to or from any play area.

-Production Phase
+Night Phase

 All players report to their university for production.